Fort Anawagen |

 (1809 - 1814), St. George

 An American three-gun crescent earthwork with a blockhouse, barracks, and magazine.
 The British captured the fort in 1814 and spiked its guns.
 Some earthworks remain at Fort (Robinson's) Point.
-No land access (boat only).
+State-owned land, but no land access (private boat only, no docks).

 Fort St. George's (2)